 4. The toolbar button (or menu option) that I want to use is greyed out.

 5. I can’t import photos for cropping.
-The screen only shows one pane.
+The screen only has one pane.

 6. Trying to import a photo from Mac desktop, but nothing happens.